 Yesterday afternoon, after launching the application, I took a trip down to Systems Forge to meet with Peter Bell.
 Peter was kind enough to sit down with me and go through my procedural style application pointing out ways in which it could be refactored.
 He mentioned several things, including a conversion to CFC-based controllers; but, in the end, we felt that the easiest first step for an OO-n00b like me would be to create simple Service objects to factor out my queries.
 Now, this doesn't really make my project more Object Oriented, but it does move me in that direction and it certainly encapsulates my queries and cuts down on repetition (keeping my system DRY'er that it was originally).

 Furthermore, I am going to have the Service Objects simply return queries.
-I love the query, I know the query, I am friends with the query, I think the query looks hot in cut-off shorts - I'm not ready to cut her out of my life just yet.
+I love the query, I know the query, I am friends with the query, I think the query looks great in overalls - I'm not ready to cut her out of my life just yet.
 I will worry about different types of return values later on in my journey.

 Defining the service objects and methods was simply a matter of walking through the application and defining the "intent" of each of my queries.
 Here is what I have come up with:

 That's all the SELECT-style queries that I have in my application.
 And I say "SELECT-style" because you might notice that there are no persistence-oriented queries in my service objects; I have decided to leave the persistence for later.
 For now, I am just going to concentrate on pulling out information in a refactored way.